-Lately I have been seeing an increase in what feels like anti-meeting content.
+Lately, I have been seeing an increase in what feels like anti-meeting content.
 While the point may be to highlight other methods of communication rather than scheduling a meeting, we shouldn't dismiss or put a negative connotation on meetings.
 I feel we need a reminder of communication fundamentals.
-A "check list" of sorts we can utilize to ensure we are delivering effective and clear messages.
-In this process, we can choose the appropriate channel or medium to best communicate with our coworkers and, as a result, hopefully reduce the number of unnecessary meetings.
+A "checklist" of sorts we can utilize to ensure we are delivering effective and clear messages.
+In this process, we can choose the appropriate channel or medium to best communicate with our coworkers and, as a result, hopefully, reduce the feeling of meeting overload.

 1. Sender & Recipient